eten-tech-foundation/scribe-web/README.md

 - `pnpm build` - Build the application for production
 - `pnpm build:analyze` - Build with bundle analysis

+### Environment Configuration

+- `pnpm set-env <environment>` - Switch between environments (local, development, staging, production)

+See [Environment Configuration](docs/environment-config.md) for detailed documentation on how to set up and use environment variables.

 ### Code Quality

 - `pnpm lint` - Run ESLint to check for code issues